 The Easter egg was borrowed from pagan springtime festivals, in which the egg signified fertility and new beginnings.
 For Christians, it also represents new beginnings: the resurrection of Christ and the new life of a Christian (baptisms often occur at Easter).

 The eye, or "all-seeing eye," represents God's omniscience and omnipresence.
 From the late Renaissance, the eye was pictured within a triangle and with three rays of light to represent the trinity.

 The fish was an early symbol of Christianity that endures today on bumper stickers and businesses as a sign of Christian faith.
-The fish is thought to have been chosen by the early Christians for several reasons: the Greek word for fish (I?T?S), works nicely as an acrostic for "Jesus Christ, God's Son, Savior," it would not be an obvious Christian symbol to persecutors, and Jesus' ministry is associated with fish in that he chose several fishermen to be his disciples and declared he would make them "fishers of men."
+The fish is thought to have been chosen by the early Christians for several reasons: the Greek word for fish can be used as an acrostic for "Jesus Christ, God's Son, Savior," it would not be an obvious Christian symbol to persecutors, and Jesus' ministry is associated with fish in that he chose several fishermen to be his disciples and declared he would make them "fishers of men."
 It is said that during the persecution of the early church, a Christian meeting someone new would draw a single arc in the sand.
 If the other person was a Christian, he or she would complete the drawing of a fish with a second arc.
 If the second person was not a Christian, the ambiguity of the drawing would not reveal the first person as a Christian.

 The fleur-de-lis, a stylized lily design, represents several ideas: purity, and therefore also the Virgin Mary; royalty, because it was adopted as a royal symbol by the kings of France; and the Trinity because of its shape.

 The halo (or nimbus) is the gold circle drawn behind the heads of figures in Christian art.
 Generally, the halo represents holiness.
 The circle represents eternity or eternal life.
 The halo with three bars (as seen at right) signifies a member of the Trinity.